Suffolk County Transit: Suffolk County Transit (1980–present)

+Suffolk County Transit was established in 1980, as the consolidation of the various private bus companies – several of which would become contractors for the county and its new bus services – that predated the agency and previously operated the bus services independently.

-During his tenure as Suffolk County executive, Steve Levy proposed a takeover of Suffolk County Transit by the MTA.
+During his tenure as Suffolk County executive, Steve Levy proposed a takeover of Suffolk County Transit by the Metropolitan Transportation Authority.

 In 2011, the Suffolk County Legislature authorized a fare hike from $1.50 to $2.00 on the S92 and 10C routes only.
 In return, service on those two routes was expanded to Sunday during the summer months.
 The fare hike took place on June 17, 2011, with Sunday service operating from July until September.

-In 2023, Suffolk County Transit released their redesign plan for routes.
-This redesign was supposed to go into effect on October 1, 2023, but was postponed until October 29, 2023.
-Because of this, NICE bus made a change to weekend service on the bus route in September 2023 (and now daily as of summer 2024) to provide a connection to the timed transfer point at Amityville from the Sunrise Mall in Nassau County, where both the n71 and S20 (now route 2) previously terminated.
+In 2023, Suffolk County Transit released their redesign plan for routes, as part of its "Reimagine Transit" initiative.
+This redesign was supposed to go into effect on October 1, 2023, but was postponed until the end of that month.
+Because of this, NICE bus made a change to weekend service on the bus route in September 2023, to provide a connection to the timed transfer point at Amityville from the Sunrise Mall in Nassau County, where both the n71 and S20 (now route 2) previously terminated.

-As of October 29, 2023, the New Suffolk County Transit Redesign has taken effect, with the new routes outlined below and new maps and schedules posted on the website at sctbus.org, with all routes no longer being designated with an "S".
+On October 29, 2023, the redesigned network's new services went into effect.
+All new routes, maps, and schedules were posted on the agency's website – and the "S" route prefix was eliminated on all bus routes and their designations.

 Fare

 The current Suffolk County Transit base fare for most one-way local bus travel is $2.25.
-For seniors, veterans and the disabled, the base fare is $0.75; personal care attendants (PCA) may ride for free when traveling with seniors or the disabled.
+For seniors, veterans, and disabled people, the base fare is $0.75; personal care attendants (PCA) may ride for free when traveling with seniors or disabled people.
 Students with school-issued identification pay a reduced fare of $1.25.
-Undergraduate students of Stony Brook University (which prepays for the rides at the start of the school year so that it does not have to run its own buses) may ride to Smith Haven Mall on Route 51 for free, with a valid SBU ID, on weekends.
+Undergraduate students of Stony Brook University – which prepays for the rides at the start of the school year so that it does not have to run its own buses – may ride to the Smith Haven Mall on Route 51 for free on weekends, with a valid SBU ID.
 Children under five years of age are free, with a limit of three children for every paying adult.

 Fare payment is conducted with Suffolk Transit bus tokens, coins or paper currency, or via the FastFare app.
 If excess fare is paid, a paper card is issued with the difference in balance.
 Bus transfers cost an additional $0.25, and must be requested and paid for upon boarding the bus.
 These transfers are valid for two hours after issue and can be used on Suffolk County Transit connecting routes, Huntington Area Rapid Transit (HART) or to Nassau Inter-County Express (NICE) connecting routes.
-Transfers from SCT to NICE require payment of an additional $0.25 "step-up" fare while transferring from NICE to SCT does not.
+Transfers from SCT to NICE require payment of an additional $0.25 "step-up" fare, while transferring from NICE to SCT does not.